rmontanodev/GoApiMicroservices/README.md

 There is a script to run cover + cover in html, enter to any service(auction f.e) and run
 # ./coverage.sh
-The idea of this project is to practice Go, testing, and communication between services.